River Levels

 Flooding expected.
 Take action now.

 High groundwater levels are expected to cause flooding.
-Groundwater levels in West Dorset are high and may rise further in response to recent rainfall.
+Groundwater levels in West Dorset are high and remain reactive to further rainfall.
 Areas that could be affected include: Charminster and nearby areas.
-The groundwater level at the Dickley Down borehole has risen to 168.37m.
+The groundwater level at the Dickley Down borehole is at 161.84m.
+The forecast for this week is dry with possible showers at the weekend.
 Residents are advised to prepare property resilience measures and ensure that pumps are working where they have been installed.
 Residents may experience inundation of septic tanks and sewer systems.
 Flooding of roads is expected, take particular care when driving, both for your own safety and to prevent flooding to others.
 We are closely monitoring the situation.
 If you have a pump, make sure it is working and switched on.
 Think about alternative power sources in case of power cuts.
-This message will be updated by 2:00PM on 17 February 2026 or as the situation changes.
+This message will be updated by 2:00PM on 10 March 2026 or as the situation changes.

 Information supplied by the Environment Agency